CDSoft/luax/doc/luax.md

 - `$PREFIX/bin/luax`: LuaX binary
-- `$PREFIX/bin/luax.lua`: a pure Lua REPL reimplementing some LuaX libraries, usable in any Lua 5.4 interpreter (e.g.: lua, pandoc lua, …)
+- `$PREFIX/bin/luax.lua`: a pure Lua REPL reimplementing some LuaX libraries, usable in any Lua 5.4 or 5.5 interpreter (e.g.: lua, pandoc lua, …)
 - `$PREFIX/bin/luax-pandoc.lua`: LuaX run in a Pandoc Lua interpreter
 - `$PREFIX/lib/libluax.so`: Linux LuaX shared libraries
 - `$PREFIX/lib/libluax.dylib`: MacOS LuaX shared libraries
 - `$PREFIX/lib/libluax.dll`: Windows LuaX shared libraries
-- `$PREFIX/lib/libluax.lua`: a pure Lua reimplementation of some LuaX libraries, usable in any Lua 5.4 interpreter.
+- `$PREFIX/lib/libluax.lua`: a pure Lua reimplementation of some LuaX libraries, usable in any Lua 5.4 or 5.5 interpreter.
 - `$PREFIX/lib/libluax.lar`: a compressed archive containing the precompiled LuaX runtimes for all supported platforms (if the cross-compilation is enabled).